 INJURY SETTLEMENT FOR CHILD, WHAT HAPPENS TO THE MONEY?
 ATTORNEYS MINNESOTA

-Unfortunately, sometimes the injured child will try to thwart the parents’ plan for the settlement payout.
-For example, one parent had the lawyer set up a structured settlement where one of the payments the child was to receive would not come until the child was 40 years old.
+Unfortunately, sometimes the injured child will try to get at the money sooner.
+For example, in one case, the parents didn’t want the payment to come until the child was 40 years old.
 When the child was about 20 years old, he called the attorney asking how he could sell the future payment to get some money now.
-This is not a call a personal injury lawyer likes to get because when someone sells a future payment like that, the terms are never good and the seller usually gets ripped off.
-Therefore, the lawyer for an injured child will discuss with parents the fact that we want to set up the structure in a way that the child will hopefully not want to sell it early.
+This is not a call a personal injury lawyer likes to get because, when someone sells a future payment like that, the terms are never good.
+Therefore, the lawyer for an injured child will help you set up the structure in a way that the child will hopefully not want to sell it early.

 If your son or daughter is injured in an accident, call us and speak with an experienced accident injury lawyer to discuss the potential case.
 Our attorneys represent children injured in a car accident, dog bite, school accident, and many other situations.
 We have also represented many families whose child was killed in an accident in MN.

 Pam Rochlin and David Rochlin are Minnesota personal injury lawyers with more than 25 years’ experience successfully helping hundreds of people injured in accidents.
 A lawyer will answer your questions and make sure that your child gets fair compensation for the injuries.
 We will provide you with a free consultation, and we never charge anything unless our client receives compensation for their injuries.